Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ```

 ## day 29

 Make a program which randomly chooses a number to guess and then the user will have a few chances
 to guess the number correctly.
 In each wrong attempt, the computer will give a hint that the
 number is greater or smaller than the one you have guessed.

 ## day 30

-Wtite a program that count down time in which the user can set a timer and then when the time is completed, the user will be notified that the time has ended.
+Write a program that count down time in which the user can set a timer and then when the time is completed, the user will be notified that the time has ended.